-Unlike some cities, Benicia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Benicia are a mix of both white- and blue-collar jobs.
-Overall, Benicia is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Benicia who work in management occupations (17.68%), office and administrative support (12.10%), and sales jobs (8.80%).
+Benicia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Benicia is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Benicia who work in management occupations (15.61%), sales jobs (11.59%), and office and administrative support (11.20%).

-The per capita income in Benicia in 2010 was $47,681, which is wealthy relative to California and the nation.
-This equates to an annual income of $190,724 for a family of four.
-However, Benicia contains both very wealthy and poor people as well.
+The per capita income in Benicia in 2018 was $52,942, which is wealthy relative to California and the nation.
+This equates to an annual income of $211,768 for a family of four.

 Benicia is an extremely ethnically-diverse city.
 The people who call Benicia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Benicia residents report their race to be White, followed by Asian.
 Benicia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.84% of the city’s residents.
-Important ancestries of people in Benicia include German, Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 13.86% of the city’s residents.
+Important ancestries of people in Benicia include Irish, German, English, Italian, and French.